-When immediate care is needed for heart attack symptoms, Floyd's three emergency care centers are equipped to provide life-saving treatment.
-Polk Medical Center and Cherokee Medical Center are supported by Floyd Medical Center, a designated Level II Emergency Cardiac Care Center.
+When immediate care is needed for heart attack symptoms, Atrium Health Floyd's three emergency care centers are equipped to provide life-saving treatment.
+Atrium Health Floyd Polk Medical Center and Atrium Health Floyd Cherokee Medical Center are supported by Atrium Health Floyd Medical Center, a designated Level II Emergency Cardiac Care Center.

 Read more about our chest pain center accreditations.

-Cardiologists who perform procedures in the Floyd Medical Center's cardiac catheterization lab are providing some of the most advanced care in the region.
+Cardiologists who perform procedures in Atrium Health Floyd Medical Center's cardiac catheterization lab are providing some of the most advanced care in the region.
 Patients can have diagnostic imaging and then undergo interventional procedures by their heart doctor immediately.

 These specialists know that minimally invasive heart procedures are effective in diagnosing and treating many kinds of heart conditions, including aortic stenosis, atherosclerosis, and atrial fibrillation.